swensor88/subscriptions_api/README.md

 - python3
 - Git
 - Optional: GitHub Account
-- Please have Network subnet 175.40.0.0/16 available on your local Docker environment.
-Alternatively, you can change these values in docker-compose.yml
+- If you've been using Docker, you will need to free up network subnet 175.40.0.0/16.
+Deleting the stack using this subnet will work.
+Alternatively, you can change these values in docker-compose.yml.
+Learn more: [Networking in Docker Compose](https://docs.docker.com/compose/networking/)

 ### Step 1: Clone repository